jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 ## Prerequisite Python Skills: Self-Assessment Checklist

-Before proceeding, ensure you can confidently answer "yes" to the following:
+Before proceeding, ensure you can confidently answer 'yes' to the following:

 - Can you write and use functions, including with default and keyword arguments?
 - Are you comfortable with for/while loops and list/dict/set comprehensions?